FynnKoelling/library-web-application/README.md

 # library-web-application
 by Fynn Linus Kölling and Kai Fehrcke

 Implementation of a web application for a library website.
-The application contains several pages with functions such as registration and log-in options, the creation, search and rating of books, and wish lists.
+The application contains several pages with functions such as registration and log in options, the creation, search and rating of books, and wish lists.
 All functions are listed in the table below.
-AJAX applications were written to implement user-related actions.
+AJAX applications were written to implement user-related actions, for example when searching for a book.
 A MySQL database runs in the background.
+It contains four tables for the users, the books, the ratings and the wish lists.

 # Important:
 Please note that all text on the pages is written in German.
 However, the code is commented in English.
 The repository contains a sitemap PDF that gives an overview of the web pages and functions.